 auto-alerttag will override any alert configurations that were previously configured with the UI.

-We recommend that you limit the alert rate for policies that are based on single events in your system, such as Lambda Errors.
+We recommend that you limit the notification frequency for policies that are based on single events in your system, such as Lambda Errors.

 - One function tends to fail in batches, with large periods of inactivity between them.
-Throttling this function's alerts to "24 Hours" will limit notifications to once a day, preventing you from being bombarded with Slack notifications abd emails.
+Throttling this function's alerts to "24 Hours" will limit notifications to once a day, preventing you from being bombarded with notifications.

 - For functions where all failures are critical, you can disable throttling entirely by selecting “Never” from the dropdown.
 With this option selected, you will receive a notification each time the function fails.